The Problem (The Old Way)

 - Editing time: 6 hours

-- Total: 17 hours (missed deadline, lost client)
+- Total: 17 hours (tight deadline, high stress)

 With RaceTagger AI: